 The TDS tested in the ideal range for reverse osmosis filtered water.
 Here’s the problem, though.
 Body Armor is selling its water to athletes to replenish electrolytes.

 The water should have a higher TDS if there are more minerals in it than regular bottled water brands.

 Next, let’s check out where to buy Body Armor water.

 Where to Buy Body Armor Water for the Best Price

 Body Armor certainly came out swinging with its price tag.
-The best price I could find online is for a 12-pack on Amazon.
-Click the link below to check the current price:
+The best price I could find online is for a 12-pack.
+Use the link below to check the current price at Amazon: